A First Guide to the Dragonflies of Jalisco, Mexico

 male: dark, patterned abdomen expanded near tip with paired elongate spots atop S8; blue eyes; mirror image L's atop thorax; stripes on sides of thorax joined to form a loop at top; dark face; clear wings

-female: like male but with dark amber wash at tip and at base of wings
+female: like male but with dark amber wash at tip

 habitat: moving water